Frycus/Energy-consumption-Contiki/README.md

 # Energy-consumption-Contiki
-This project in Contiki uses the Energest module to estimate energy consumption of a node.
+This simple project in Contiki uses the Energest module to estimate the energy consumption of a node.
-The energy consumption is calculated by multiply the voltage and the current altogether with a duration which the sensor node spends for operating.
+The energy consumption is calculated by multiplying the voltage and the current together with a duration which the sensor node spends on operating.
 Voltage and current are taken from Tmote Sky sensor datasheet.
+It uses example-broadacast.c as a template.